marcvredenbregt/Mpluz-assignment/README.md

 2. A new feature
 3. A change of handling events

-Each part should be a seperate branch on the code base.
-To start working a new branch do a checkout while creating the branch e.g. `git checkout -b MP-001-Bugfix`.
-Create a NOTES.md in the root of the project with a description of the steps that will be taken to solve each part, commit each piece of finished code so it is easy to track progess to your choosen solution.
+Each part should be a separate branch on the codebase.
+To start working on a new branch, do a checkout while creating the branch, e.g., git checkout -b MP-001-Bugfix.
+Create a NOTES.md file in the root of the project with a description of the steps that will be taken to solve each part.
+Commit each piece of finished code so it is easy to track progress to your chosen solution.

 ### Bugfix (MP-001)